semantic-flow/sflo/documentation/mesh-resource.md

 **Physical Representation:**
 - Mesh nodes and components are represented as folders in the filesystem
 - File resources are represented as individual files
-- Folder names become namespace segments and URL path components
+- Folder names become namespace segments and IRI path components

 **Logical Function:**
-- All mesh resources are addressable via their URL path
+- All mesh resources are addressable via their IRI path
-- URLs must return meaningful content when dereferenced
+- IRIs must return meaningful content when dereferenced
 - Resources maintain semantic relationships through containment and cross-references

 ## Asset Tree Special Case